Valks-Games/Survivor/CONTRIBUTING.md

 Make sure you are on the same [Unity Project Version](https://unity3d.com/unity/beta/2019.3#downloads).

 ## Setting up Visual Studio Code
 Throughout my development career, I've worked with several different editors and IDE's.
-Intellisense, Atom, Notepad++, and Eclipse to name a few.
+JetBrains, Atom, Notepad++, and Eclipse to name a few.
 With experience I can now say that Visual Studio Code is my favorite editor and it's what I will be recommending you to use for contributing to this project.

 ### Installing VSC
 1. Download and Install [Visual Studio Code](https://code.visualstudio.com)